Viburnum Spring Bouquet Plant – Viburnum tinus (Laurustinus, Live Starter Shrub)

 Viburnum Spring Bouquet is easy to grow and low-maintenance.
 Follow these simple guidelines:

 - Sunlight: Full sun, part sun, or partial shade.
-More sun produces more flowers.
+Generally, more sun produces more flowers.

 - Water: Water regularly to establish a strong root system.
 Once mature, it has decent drought tolerance and needs only occasional watering, though it blooms best with consistent moisture.

 - Soil: Prefers well-drained soil.
-Adaptable to sandy or clay soils as long as drainage is good.
+In addition, it adapts to sandy or clay soils, as long as drainage is good.

 - Cold Hardiness Zone: 7–10.

 - Pruning: Prune lightly right after flowering to shape the plant.
-Avoid heavy pruning, which can reduce the following season’s blooms.
+Avoid heavy pruning, because it can reduce the following season blooms.

 Good to know: the berries are mildly toxic if eaten in quantity, so plant with that in mind around small children and pets.
-Berry set is best when another viburnum is planted nearby for cross-pollination.
+Also, berry set is best when another viburnum grows nearby for cross-pollination.

 Ways to Use Viburnum Spring Bouquet in the Landscape